elmar-hinz/TX.tsp/README.rst

 =================

 Both parsers need to allocate new memory for every node of the parse tree.
 I guess that is the critical point.
-I follow to different strategies to push the memory allocation to the C level of PHP.
+I follow two different strategies to push the memory allocation to the C level of PHP.

 Getting started
 ===============